skullface/beauty-under-capitalism/_includes/intro.md

 Some of the following links are affiliate links, which means we make a small amount of money off your purchase.
-[Learn more about affiliate links and our criteria regarding a brand’s “cruelty-free” status](/about).
+[Learn about affiliate links more in our FAQ](/faq).